smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 - Parentheses `()` indicate ^^literal^^ parentheses.
 - Braces `{}` are used to bind combinations of options.
 - The bracket `[]` indicates an optional clause.
-- An ellipsis following a comma in brackets [,...] means that the preceding item can be repeated as a comma-separated list
+- An ellipsis following a comma in brackets [,...] means that the preceding item can be repeated as a comma-separated list.
 - The vertical bar `|` represents the logic `OR`.
 - VALUE represents a regular value.